matei-oltean/go-torrent/README.md

 * Clone the repository with `https://github.com/matei-oltean/go-torrent.git` (or `go get github.com/matei-oltean/go-torrent`)
 * Go to the cloned repository (`cd go-torrent`)
 * Build it `go build`
-* Launch it with `./go-torrent -f path_to_torrent_file`.
+* Launch it with `./go-torrent path_to_torrent_file`.
 You can also force the name of the output file by adding `-o path_to_output`; if not supplied, the file will be downloaded in the same folder as the torrent file with the name supplied by the torrent file.

 Next steps:
 * Clean up the code (package separation, add tests, etc.)